Early College High School

 What Is Strategic Planning?

 The first part of developing a Strategic Plan involves engaging dialogue with stakeholders about why it is necessary to transform the system and gathers triangulated input to share with the Design Team.

-Have a specific question about this process?
-Please email us at firstname.lastname@example.org.
+Do you have a specific question about this process?
+Please email us at Community Relations.